AF-Cabouat/PREVis-scales/README.md

 A companion OSF repository was provided at the time of submission on [osf.io/9cg8j](https://osf.io/9cg8j/) for the original research project.

 ## Process to reproduce figures from the paper

+The process for reproducing Figures 4 and 5 from the main paper and Figures 78 to 99 from the Appendix relies on R and Jupyter Notebooks and is described in detail in a [dedicated readme file](research%20code/Replication%20-%20PREVis%20validation%20figures/Notebooks/Readme%20-%20Notebooks%20-%20Validation%20survey%20data%20analysis.md), please see it and follow the instructions there.

 The process for reproducing Figures 14 to 27 and 29 to 71 from the Appendix relies on R and Jupyter Notebooks and is described in detail in a [dedicated readme file](research%20code/Replication%20-%20PREVis%20development%20figures/Notebooks/Readme%20-%20Notebooks%20-%20Exploratory%20survey%20data%20analysis.md), please see it and follow the instructions there.